IamRigour/Symbolic_Regression_for_Two_Square_Primes/README.md

 # Symbolic Regression for Two Square Primes

-This project studies *primes expressible as the sum of two squares*:
+This project studies primes expressible as the sum of two squares:

 $$
 p = a^2 + b^2,\quad a,b \in \mathbb{Z}